emrecevik06/MobileBuildCodeExcercise/ex3/README.md

     ![MDK](images/3.1.8.png)

-    >`AllowEmptySelection:` This disables or enables the selection of empty value set.
+    > `AllowEmptySelection:` This disables or enables the selection of empty value set.<br>
-    >`IsPickerDismissedOnSelectionption:` This enables automatic dismissal of the list view after an entry is selected.
+    > `IsPickerDismissedOnSelectionption:` This enables automatic dismissal of the list view after an entry is selected.<br>
-    >`AllowDefaultValueIfOneItem:` This enables automatic selection of the default value for the List Picker if only one item is available.
+    > `AllowDefaultValueIfOneItem:` This enables automatic selection of the default value for the List Picker if only one item is available.
 It's applicable when a technician updates the status of an incident from `In Process` to `Closed`.

 9. When a technician is updating the status of an incident, they should be presented with specific options depending on the current status of the incident.
     - If the current status is `New`, the technician should see the options `In Process` and `Closed`.